Reproductions of Empire Orders

 A museum reproduction of Emperor Kwangmu’s uniform and medals.

 Reproduction of the Order of the Auspicious Phoenix, 3rd Class.
-There are internet sources which claim that the pendants were made of gold, but I cannot confirm that.
+There are internet sources which claim that the original pendants were made of gold, but I cannot confirm that.
 Pictures courtesy of Medals of Asia Website.

 Reverse of the Order of the Auspicious Phoenix, 3rd Class.
-The 6th Class, which was never issued, is the only pendant that has text on the reverse.

 Order of the Auspicious Phoenix, Third Class, without ribbon.
 It was on EBAY (Aug.
 14, 2024) with no mention that it is a reproduction.